Prabowo sworn in as Indonesia’s eighth president; urges nation to be brave in tackling challenges

 BIGGER ROLE ON INTERNATIONAL STAGE?

-Mr Prabowo has pledged to continue Mr Widodo’s legacy, which includes his infrastructure drive and the planned relocation of the country’s capital from Jakarta to Nusantara in East Kalimantan.
+Mr Prabowo has previously pledged to continue Mr Widodo’s legacy, which includes his infrastructure drive and the planned relocation of the country’s capital from Jakarta to Nusantara in East Kalimantan.

-But analysts told CNA that Mr Prabowo will likely prioritise his own programmes and campaign promises, such as the free-meal programme for schoolchildren and pregnant women.
+They also told CNA that Mr Prabowo will likely prioritise his own programmes and campaign promises, such as the free-meal programme for schoolchildren and pregnant women.

 The former general could also pave the way for the military to play a greater role in Indonesia.
 Analysts highlighted the fact that Mr Prabowo is already earmarking 165.2 trillion rupiah for the defence ministry, the biggest out of all ministries.